openshift/origin-metrics/README.md

 ### Cassandra Scaling

 Since the Cassandra nodes use persistent storage, we cannot currently scale up or down using replication controllers.

+In a subsequent release, nominal services will allow replication controllers to handle this type of scaling and these extra steps will not be needed.
+But for now a few extra steps are required.

 In order to scale up a Cassandra cluster, you will need to use the `hawkular-cassandra-node` template.